Quick-Order Section

 06247

-860 455-9621
+(860) 455-9621

 Can't find something you're looking for?
 Just ask, and we'll let you know if we have it or can get it.

-/////After all these years, the day to day operations of this business can be somewhat boring.
+After all these years, the day-to-day operations of this business can be somewhat boring.
 How many creative ways can we figure out to say the same message, pay the bills, fill the orders, meet deadlines, and do the paperwork?
 What keeps us going is you, our customers, not people who just buy from us, but people who are actively working to create justice in the world.
 It can feel lonely out there, we're here to tell you, there is a mass movement for social change.
 Each seemingly small action is multiplied many-fold by others organizing around the world.

-/////Clay goes to various events and conferences, to bring our resources to more activists.
+Clay goes to various events and conferences, to bring our resources to more activists.
 The feedback he gets at events is a vital reminder of the importance of our work.
 He sells at conferences for early childhood educators, social studies teachers, gay and lesbian activists, college events, music festivals and a lot more.
 Clay describes his experience doing tables this way; "it's with heartfelt gratitude that I do this work.
 Meeting people and hearing of their actions, I know the truth to the slogan 'one person can make a difference.'
 Like everything else, activism has its cycles.
 I admire your struggle to resist, protest, grow, and continue to renew and restore your hope and commitment to a better world."

-/////Please let us know what kind of items and messages you would like to see.
+Please let us know what kind of items and messages you would like to see.
 Your suggestions over the years have helped us improve the selection and quality of what we have to offer.
-We've discontinued many things that haven't sold well for several years.
+We'll be here providing you with resources, and fight the good fight.
+We honor each of you and your struggles everywhere.

 Kate Donnelly